kjosib/mistake/docs/Musings.md

 Consider a shopping basket: it has quantities, but you shouldn't add quantities of APPLES and ORANGES unless you're prepared to have a resulting unit of FRUIT.

+All this is to say that the unit-of-measure becomes part of the type of an expression, and the multiply/divide-type operations might reasonably be constrained to live within a known and registered algebra of quantities.

+It may also be worthwhile to attach units to (numerical) scalars where these act as conversion factors.
+This would need a bit of extra grammar then.

+How to represent all this?
+Absolute generality is not necessary.
+Just need a way to declare a unit and then also say that X * Y = Z on a unit basis.
+This COULD be done at the API but seems like a fine thing for an application-domain preamble.

 ## Query Planning

+At this point what was once merely a type-judgment engine has become a system for planning queries.
+Despite its present adequacy, this system isn't terribly excellent.

 So this is about the time I begin to figure the validator could also plan queries.
 Simply put: instead of returning only the type of an expression, it could return